You Can Reach the World for Christ from Your Laptop

 You Can Reach the World from Your Laptop

 I have traveled the world sharing the Gospel, from the South Seas to Siberia.
 I’ve had the opportunity to preach in places as diverse as Wikiup, Arizona and prisons that were once part of the old Soviet Gulag.
 I have been chased by Ingush rebels and escaped angry Serbs at a UN border crossing.
+Traveling to reach people for Christ is not new to me.

 Besides preaching, I also shared the Gospel as an educator.
 But literature ministry has always been my main work — writing and editing books, magazine articles, newsletters and web posts in the hundreds… all to further the Gospel.